 Provides critical information for transgender and gender-nonconforming students when navigating Vanderbilt.

-Student Same-Sex Domestic Partner Benefits at Vanderbilt (Dean of Students)
+Student Same-Sex Domestic Partner Benefits at Vanderbilt (International students only)

 Students may register their spouse or partner with the Dean of Students office in order to allow them to receive a Commodore Card and the benefits associated within.